LanaMantegazza/Auto-GPT-Planner/README.md

 ## output_sample.log
 An incomplete extract of the output from the planner.py file to the console.

+## task_planner_prompt.txt
+Just realising now that I forgot to add this to the repo before I left, I will add it when I get home tonight.
+Sorry 🙃

 # Version
 The current state of this repository is simply a code dump of the code I've been using to prototype the idea.
 A forked repository contributing to the Auto-GPT should follow shortly.